massimo-cassandro/js-file-uploader/README.md

 * `unsuitable_browser_callback` (default null): function called if an unsuitable browser is detected

-* `upload_start_callback` (null default): function called whenever a file is sent to the server.
+* `upload_start_callback` (default null): function called whenever a file is sent to the server.
 The function is invoked by passing an object containing:
     * `item`: object.
 It contains:
         - `id`: unique ID of the item
         - `file`: current * filelist * object